timber3252/Dotfiles/README.md

 ## Known Issues

-- **Users need to update kitty's window size to preview images properly in ranger using ueberzug**
+- **Users need to update terminator's window size to preview images properly in ranger using ueberzug**
 - **Unable to be centered automatically while floating**

 ## Installation (TODO)